airfranceklm/ng-lazy-image/README.md

 ## Usage
-1. `bower install afkl-lazy-image -p`
+1. `bower install afkl-lazy-image -p` and set this script as a dependency
 2. Add a dependency on `afkl.lazyImage` in your app module.
-3. See the `style.css` for some classes you can use (optional)
+3. See the `style.css` for some classes you can use (they prevent reflow and are optional)

 ### Directive in html template

 <pre><code>&lt;div afkl-lazy-image="//placehold.it/480x480 480w, //placehold.it/768x768 768w, //placehold.it/936x936"
-    class="afkl-lazy-wrapper afkl-img-ratio-1-1 demo-image"&gt;&lt;/div&gt;
+    class="afkl-lazy-wrapper afkl-img-ratio-1-1 own-classname"&gt;&lt;/div&gt;
 </code></pre>

 The attributes are using the [srcset](http://picture.responsiveimages.org/) setup.
 Your window will determine which image fits best (so the rules are very dynamic using w/h/x).
-The image will only be set when the parent container scrolls in the viewport (lazy loading).
-During loading a class 'afkl-lazy-image-loading' is set on the container so you can give loading state feedback to visitor.
+The image will only be set when the parent container scrolls in the viewport (lazy loading) or scrollable directive.
+During loading a class 'afkl-lazy-image-loading' is set on the container so you can give loading state feedback to your visitor.

 ### Options